amisha-tripathi/LLD-Java/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'LLD Java.LowLevelDesigns' is invalid and this project uses 'LLD.Java.LowLevelDesigns' instead.
+* The original package name 'LLD Java.LowLevelDesigns' is invalid and this project uses 'LLD.Java.LowLevelDesignsPatterns' instead.

 # Getting Started